MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 > [!WARNING]
 > Do not remove or edit the **msdyn_viva** environment because it is holds important data for the Sales agent.
 If the environment is removed or edited, the Sales agent might stop working.

-To use Sales Agent, you must convert the trial environment to production in which the Sales agent is deployed.
+To use Lead Research and Outreach, you must convert the trial environment to production in which the Sales agent is deployed.
 You can also convert the environment to production for other reasons such as using the features available in production environment.

 ## Convert the environment from Trial to Production